PipedreamHQ/pipedream/docs/docs/workflows/steps/code/async/README.md

 ### `await` all Promises

-Most Node.js packages that run async code return Promises as ther result of method calls.
+Most Node.js packages that run async code return Promises as the result of method calls.
 For example, [`axios`](https://docs.pipedream.com/workflows/steps/code/nodejs/http-requests/#basic-axios-usage-notes) is an HTTP client.
 If you make an HTTP request like this in a Pipedream code step:

 ```javascript
 const resp = axios({